rsyslog/rsyslog/source/configuration/lookup_tables.rst

 This can be emulated using if and else-if stack, but implementing it as a dedicated component allows ``lookup`` to be made fast.

-The lookup tables itself exists in a separate configuration file (one per table).
+The lookup tables itself exists in a separate data file (one per table).
 This file is loaded on Rsyslog startup and when a reload is requested.

 There are different types of lookup tables (identified by "type" field in json data-file):